Parramatta: Commercial area

-Parramatta Square (previously known as Civic Place) is a proposed civic precinct located in the heart of the city, adjacent to Parramatta Town Hall.
-The proposal includes a redevelopment of the Parramatta Civic Centre, a culture and arts centre and a new plaza.
+Parramatta Square (previously known as Civic Place) is a civic precinct located in the heart of the city, adjacent to Parramatta Town Hall.
+The Parramatta Square construction works included a redevelopment of the Parramatta Civic Centre, construction of a new culture and arts centre, and the construction of a new plaza.
 The designs of the first two projects, a 65-storey residential skyscraper and an office building were announced on 20 July 2012.
-Parramatta Square will also become home to 3,000 National Australia Bank employees to be relocated from the Sydney CBD by 2020.
+Concerns from CASA about infringements into controlled airspace from the height of the residential tower resulted in 8 Parramatta Square being turned into a 55-story commercial building, rather than the originally proposed 65-storey residential tower.
+Parramatta Square became home to 3,000 National Australia Bank employees, relocated from the Sydney CBD.
+Other notable commercial tenants who have established a presence at Parramatta Square include Westpac, Endeavour Energy, KPMG and Deloitte.

 Centenary Square, formerly known as Centenary Plaza, was created in 1975 when the then Parramatta City Council closed a section of the main street to traffic to create a pedestrian plaza.
 It features an 1888 Centennial Memorial Fountain and adjoins the 1883 Parramatta Town Hall and St John's Cathedral.

 A hospital known as The Colonial Hospital was established in Parramatta in 1818.
 This then became Parramatta District Hospital.
 Jeffery House was built in the 1940s.
 With the construction of the nearby Westmead Hospital complex public hospital services in Parramatta were reduced but after refurbishment Jeffery House again provides clinical health services.
 Nearby, Brislington House has had a long history with health services.
 It is the oldest colonial building in Parramatta, dating to 1821.
 It became a doctors residence before being incorporated into the Parramatta Hospital in 1949.